apreshill/labhub/README.md

 **Housekeeping**

-Need to find a team member's Skype ID, add someone to your Slack Team, or confirm when your next NIH progress report is due?
+Need to find a team member's Skype ID, add someone to your Slack Team, save [meeting minutes](http://third-bit.com/teaching/community.html#meetings-meetings-meetings), or confirm when your next NIH progress report is due?
 Check out our Housekeeping template to record everyday organizational data for easy sharing and retrieval.

 **Wiki**